AmanPatel117/amanpatel117.github.io/index.md

 Hello!
 I'm a Master's student in Computational Data Science at Georgia Tech with a strong foundation in mathematics and a passion for building machine learning systems that solve real-world problems.
-I have experience working with data and AI across a wide variety of fields, including finance, sustainability, academia, and tech.
+I have experience working with data and AI across a wide variety of fields, including finance, sustainability, academia, and tech.<br><br>

 My current interests lie at the intersection of data science, applied machine learning, and natural language processing and LLMs.
 I'm particularly drawn to: